WebHare/platform/whtree/modules/system/doc/topics/installation/environment.md

 ### WEBHARE_CI_MODULE
 The `WEBHARE_CI_MODULE` variable contains the name of the module being tested by CI. (added in 5.02)

+### WEBHARE_ENABLE_DEVKIT
+Enable the devkit module - even if running in a Docker container

 # Tips and tricks

 ## Build-time variables